merll/docker-map/docs/guide/containers/maps.rst

 :attr:`~dockermap.map.config.ContainerConfiguration.start_options` are dictionaries of keyword arguments.
 They are passed to the Docker Remote API functions in addition to the ones indirectly set by the aforementioned properties.

-* The user that a container is launched with, inherited from :attr:`~dockermap.map.config.ContainerConfiguration.user`, can be overridden by setting ``user`` in :attr:`~dockermap.map.config.ContainerConfiguration.create_options`.
+* The user that a container is launched with, inherited from the :attr:`~dockermap.map.config.ContainerConfiguration.user` configuration, can be overridden by setting ``user`` in :attr:`~dockermap.map.config.ContainerConfiguration.create_options`.
 * Entries from ``volumes`` in :attr:`~dockermap.map.config.ContainerConfiguration.create_options` are added to elements of :attr:`~dockermap.map.config.ContainerConfiguration.shares` and resolved aliases from